-Guided by the Centers for Disease Control and the Georgia Department of Public Health (DPH), the University of Georgia is following established protocols for evaluating individuals who seek our care for symptoms of COVID-19.
-Consistent with those protocols, the Department of Public Health oversees contact investigation and notification of persons who have had close contact with the individuals in question.
+Guided by the Centers for Disease Control and the Georgia Department of Public Health (DPH), the University of Georgia is following established protocols for contact investigation and notification of impacted individuals.
+Consistent with those protocols, DPH oversees contact tracing and notification of persons who have had close contact with individuals in question.

 The University has established a more robust relationship with DPH as DPH has ramped up its resources, with identified liaisons between UGA and DPH to facilitate information sharing.
 Contact tracing by DPH will be facilitated by case identification done on campus through the DawgCheck survey tool, which was implemented on August 10.
 Precursor information provided through DawgCheck–e.g., names and contact information of others who might have been exposed—flows to DPH in real time securely through the survey tool.

 If you are deemed by DPH to have increased risk because of exposure to these individuals, DPH has the responsibility to notify you.
 In many cases, affected individuals may reach out to other individuals personally to make them aware.
 Notifications of positive tests will continue to be provided on a local level within units at UGA, as warranted.